Aarhus University Seal

 The assessment committee assesses the academic quality of the PhD dissertation, draws up a preliminary assessment and participates in the defence.

-The chairman directs the work of the committee and should provide guidance to the other members to ensure the following:
+The chair directs the work of the committee and should provide guidance to the other members to ensure the following:

 • That the provisions laid down in the PhD Order are followed,